 Getting rid of the infection protects others, too.
 Hepatitis C spreads through blood-to-blood contact.
 You could infect a loved one if you accidentally use their toothbrush or cut yourself and don’t clean up the blood properly.
 People who get hep C treatment greatly lower the odds that they will pass the virus to someone else.

 If you aren’t sure if you have hepatitis C, talk to your doctor to see if you should get tested.
+Learn why you should get tested for hepatitis C.

 Life Expectancy and Prognosis